Miki Maya: Career

 She entered the Takarazuka musical school at the age of 15 and joined the Takarazuka Revue Company in 1981.

 She debuted in the Flower troupe and soon became a rising star among the Revue fans.
 She and Mira Anju who was a year ahead of her formed the official YANMIKI combination in 1986 Bow Hall performance "Goodbye Peppermint Night."
 YANMIKI has been one of the most famous otokoyaku (male role) combinations to date.
 Maya and Anju reunited on stage in 1997 "Goodbye Tokyo Takarazuka", 2004 Takarazuka 90th Anniversary, and 2014 Takarazuka 100th Anniversary.

-She became the top star of Flower troupe in 1995 and retired in 1998.
+Without transferring, she became the top star of Flower troupe in 1995 and retired in 1998.